druvetron/druvetron/README.md

 I am a computer science student  intrested in learning about new technology

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on personal projects
-- 🌱 I’m currently learning fullstack
+- 🌱 I’m currently learning next-js
 - 👯 I’m looking to collaborate on new projects

 <!--